tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 The primary difference between NLTK and spaCy is that NLTK uses a rule-based approach and spaCy uses a statistical-based approach.

-With a rule-based approach, the model deterministically draws conclusions from the text using the rules of the selected language.
-With a statistical approach, machine learning is used to make predictions about the text data.
+With a rule-based approach, the model deterministically draws conclusions from the text using the rules of the selected language.  with NLTK the word *sick* is negative based on rules that dictate that relationship.
+With a statistical approach, machine learning can be used to make decisions using the context of the text.
+SpaCy might notice that the word *sick* is used in a context that implies a positive relationship, for example *That steak was grilled to perfection!
+It was sick!*

-As an example, let's use sentiment analysis and the statement, "This restaurant was an excellent place to indulge in a nicely overcooked, over salted ribeye steak".
-A rule-based approach might incorrectly translate the statement into positive sentiment because as a general rule of thumb, the words *excellent* and *indulge* reflect a positive sentiment.
-However, given enough data that shows similar contexts, a statistical-based approach might pick up on the sarcasm, detecting the negative sentiment that is actually intended.
+Additionally, NLTK was built with research and education in mind.
+It's a great resource for exploring your text data and conducting analyses, however all data is represented as strings which can make it more difficult to work with on a larger scale.
+SpaCy was built with production performance in mind and tends to be faster thank NLTK.
+All data with SpaCy is represented as objects and more task based functionality is provided.

 </details>
 <details>